SS William A. Irvin: Loading and unloading

 William A Irvin could carry up to 14,000 tons of iron ore in either the processed taconite form, or the raw iron ore straight from the mines.
 About 90% of what she carried was taconite, although she did switch to coal and limestone for periods of time.
 William A Irvin was equipped to carry grain, although she never did due to the problems associated with switching cargoes from taconite to grain.
 All cargo was loaded and unloaded through the 18 hatches on deck.
-All hatches were covered with large one-piece steel hatch covers, each of which weighed 5.5 tons.
+All but the forward 2 hatches were covered with large one-piece steel hatch covers, each of which weighed 5.5 tons.
 After the covers were lifted off and placed aside using the hatch crane, the cargo could be dumped into the three holds, which would normally take 3–4 hours to complete.
-They were unloading used Hulett cranes, which reached into the bottom of the holds and grab 10-15 tons per bite, much like a large playground crane.
+The 2 forward most hatches were of the older sliding type due to the existence of the guests galley, which precluded the hatch crane from being able to roll all the way forward.
+They were unloaded used Hulett cranes, which reached into the bottom of the holds and grab 10-15 tons per bite, much like a large playground crane.
 After all the cargo was either in or out of the holds, the hatch covers would be replaced and clamped down using the dog-ear or butterfly clamps.
 Although the covers needed a crane to move them, they would need to be secured to ensure that they would not be dislodged by waves washing the decks during storms.